-PRACTICE COURSES

-121. Advanced Practice.-Practice work in executive positions on the editorial staff of the Stanford Daily, with weekly conferences.
+PRACTICE COURSES 121.
+Advanced Practice.-Practice work in executive positions on the editorial or business staff of The Stanford Daily, with weekly conferences.
 Open to undergraduate students, technically enrolled in the Upper Division, who qualify by election or appointment; not open to graduate students.
 Students are limited to a total of 7 units of credit.
 Nonmajors are graded plus or minus.
-1 to 3 units, autumn, \winter, and \spring quarters (STAFF)

-Th 2 183.
-San Francisco Newspaper Practice .-- Journalism majors who have made a high record in their entire program, and especially in Journalism 175, are permitted to work in San Francisco in the senior year, and by arrangement with San Francisco newspapers.
-The work is done under the supervision of specially appointed San Francisco newspapermen and the faculty of the division.
-5 units, spring quarter (WEIGLE) By arrangement

-Curriculum and Instruction in Journalistic Writing.-See Education 185.1
+Credit in this course may not be offered in fulfillment of journalism unit requirements for degrees in journalism.
+1 to 2 units, each quarter (STAFF) T 2 183.
+San Francisco Newspaper Practice.-Journalism majors who have made a high record in their entire program, and especially in Journalism 175, are permitted to work in San Francisco in the senior year, and by arrangement with San Francisco newspapers.
+The work is done under the supervision of specially appointed San Francisco newspapermen and the faculty of the Insti- 5 units, spring quarter (Weigle) By arrangement [Curriculum and Instruction in Journalistic Writing.-See Education 185, 285,1